bshredder/gene-sequencer/README.md

 **Requirement #9 - Implement the analyze gene method**

-Analyzing a gene for our gene seqencer is equivalent to displaying the phenotype (the dominant allele for each gene).
+Analyzing a gene for our gene sequencer is equivalent to displaying the phenotype (the dominant allele for each gene).
 In your program the phenotype is determined by selecting the dominant or 'expressed' allele of each gene in the Chromosome and displaying the list of expressed genes as in the following example.

 ````
 Gene 1